Easton Weight Codes -Sorting out the Mystery

 By George Tekmitchov

-Easton Sr. Engineer/International Technical Advisor, USA World Team Member
+Easton Sr. Engineer/International Technical Advisor

 When it comes to finger shooting recurve bows, there is no more important arrow specification than arrow spine.
 Consistent, correct arrow spine for each and every arrow being shot from a particular setup is paramount to grouping performance.
 The reason is simple and obvious if you have ever seen the behavior of an arrow shaft leaving the recurve bow.
 All of a shooter’s arrows must bend in the precise same manner on every shot, shot to shot, in order to group.